onlyquake/xonotic-wiki/MinstaGib.markdown

 Overview
 --------

-Typically known as “instagib” in most other arena shooters, MinstaGib replaces all weaponry with the [MinstaNex](Weapons\#MinstaNex).
+Typically known as "instagib" in most other arena shooters, MinstaGib replaces all weaponry with the [MinstaNex](Weapons\#MinstaNex).
 It is a powerful hitscan weapon that will immediately kill the target player in one shot.
 MinstaGib is a popular mutator that mixes well with almost all gamemodes and may be included in many Xonotic servers.
 When participating in a MinstaGib match, one must have particularly good aim and conserve shots whenever possible.

 Mutator Details
 ---------------